pixeru/bpm_analysis/README.md

-# Heartbeat BPM Analyzer v3.6
+# Heartbeat BPM Analyzer v3.8
 The Heartbeat BPM Analyzer is a desktop application that analyzes audio recordings of heart sounds to detect heartbeats and calculate the Beats Per Minute (BPM) over time.
 It is designed to work with various audio file formats and provides a visual representation of the analysis, with a focus on robust, non-blocking performance.
 ## Features
 - **GUI Interface:** A user-friendly graphical interface for easy file selection and analysis.
 - **Multi-Format Audio Support:** Can process common audio files (e.g., WAV, MP3, M4A, MOV) by converting them to a standard format for analysis.
 - **Intelligent Preprocessing:** The audio processing pipeline filters the audio at its original sample rate _before_ downsampling to preserve maximum signal fidelity and prevent aliasing errors.
 - **Dynamic and State-Aware Beat Detection Algorithm:** Employs a sophisticated, stateful algorithm that maintains a "belief" about the heart rate to make smarter decisions.
+    - **Unified Confidence Adjustment Model (New in v3.8):** The logic for S1/S2 pairing has been completely refactored into a single, unified model.
+It first applies a "stability pre-adjustment" to the base confidence score, then applies a dynamic boost or penalty based on both rhythm stability and physiological expectations (S1/S2 strength ratio).
+This provides a more holistic and robust confidence score.
     - **Surrounding Trough Noise Check:** The noise detection logic is more robust, analyzing the baseline on both sides of a peak to prevent misclassifications in noisy sections.
-    - **Dynamic Rhythm-Based Confidence Boost:** The confidence boost for S1/S2 pairing adapts based on the recent history of successful pairings.
-    - **Peak Strength Deviation:** The algorithm compares the "strength" of each peak (amplitude relative to the dynamic noise floor) instead of raw amplitude, making the analysis more robust.
+    - **Peak Strength Deviation:** The algorithm compares the "strength" of each peak (amplitude relative to the dynamic noise floor) instead of raw amplitude.
     - **Smarter Post-Exertion Logic:** The "post-exertion recovery" state uses an "effective BPM" to ensure rules adapt correctly as the heart rate drops.
     - **Dynamic Confidence Curve:** The pairing logic uses a dynamic confidence model, interpolating between physiological models for resting and high heart rates.
 - **Multi-Stage Analysis Pipeline:** The core of the application is a modular, multi-stage analysis pipeline designed for maximum accuracy: